 Signs of iron in well water

 Iron gives water a dark color, foul odor, and harsh metallic taste.
 It can also leave red, brown, and orange stains on appliances and fixtures, clog pipes, and discolor skin, hair, dishes, cookware, and laundry.
 The EPA regulates iron as a secondary contaminant.
-This category refers to contamination that does not affect a person’s health, but rather the aesthetic qualities of water.
+This category refers to contamination that does not affect a person’s health but does negatively impact the aesthetic qualities of water.
 The EPA standard for iron in drinking water is 0.3 parts per million, or 300 parts per billion.

 Symptoms of iron in well water